 SECTION 15.
 Continuing Security Interest.
 This Agreement creates a continuing security interest in the Collateral and shall (a) remain in full force and effect until termination of the Master Agreement and payment in full thereafter of the Obligations; (b) be binding upon Grantor, its successors and assigns; and (c) inure to the benefit of and be enforceable by the Secured Party, the Escrow Agent and their respective successors, transferees and assigns.
 Any assignee of the Secured Party or the Escrow Agent shall become vested with all the benefits in respect thereto granted herein or otherwise to the Secured Party or the Escrow Agent, as the case may be.

 SECTION 16.
-Waiver of Marshalling.
-ALL RIGHTS OF MARSHALLING OF ASSETS OF THE GRANTOR, INCLUDING ANY SUCH RIGHT WITH RESPECT TO THE COLLATERAL, ARE HEREBY WAIVED BY THE GRANTOR.
+Waiver of Claims.
+Except as otherwise provided in this Agreement, GRANTOR HEREBY WAIVES, TO THE EXTENT PERMITTED BY APPLICABLE LAW, NOTICE AND JUDICIAL HEARING IN CONNECTION WITH THE SECURED PARTY OR THE EXCROW AGENT'S TAKING POSSESSION OF OR DISPOSITION OF ANY OF THE COLLATERAL, INCLUDING, WITHOUT LIMITATION, AND AND ALL PRIOR NOTICE AND HEARING FOR ANY PREJUDMENT REMEDY AND ANY SUCH RIGHT WHICH GRANTOR WOULD HAVE UNDER ANY STATUTE OR LAW, INCLUDING DAMAGES OCCASIONED BY TAKING OF POSSESSION (EXCEPT ANY DAMAGES WHICH ARE THE DIRECT RESULT OF THE SECURED PARTY OR THE ESCROW AGENT'S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT); ANY REQUIREMENTS AS TO THE TIME, PLACE AND TERMS OF SALE OR OTHER REQUIREMENTS WITH RESPECT TO THE ENFORCEMENT OF THE SECURED PARTY'S RIGHTS HEREUNDER, AND ALL RIGHTS OF REDEMPTION, APPRAISEMENT, VALUATION, STAY, EXTENSION, MORATORIUM, OR MARSHALLING OF ASSETSNOW OR HEREAFTER IN EFFECT THAT WOULD HAVE THE EFFECT OF PREVENTING OR DELAYING THE ENFORCEMENT OF THIS AGREEMENT OR THE SECURED PARTY'S REALIZATION OF THE BENEFITS HEREOF.

 SECTION 17.
 Limitation by Law.
 All rights, remedies and powers provided in this Agreement may be exercised only to the extent that the exercise thereof does not violate any applicable provision of law, and all the provisions of this Agreement are intended to be subject to all applicable mandatory provisions of law which may be controlling and to be limited to the extent necessary so that they will not render this Agreement invalid, unenforceable in whole or in part, or not entitled to be recorded, registered or filed under the provisions of any applicable law.